-Synchronisation programming primitive: High level programming construct, such as for example a semaphore variable, used to abstract from interrupts and to program mutual exclusion and synchronisation operations between co-operating processes (see eg [5]).
+Synchronisation programming primitive: High level programming construct, such as for example a semaphore variable, used to abstract from interrupts and to program mutual exclusion and synchronisation operations between co-operating processes (see eg [2]).

-System: When used as a stand-alone term, abbreviation for computer based system.
+System: When used as a stand-alone term, abbreviation for computer based system or, in the case of chapter 1.16, PLD-based system.